ACTFL Writing Proficiency Test (WPT)

 • Length and organization of the text the writer produces

-Note that discrete linguistic components are viewed from a communicative perspective and are thus considered in terms of how they contribute to the message communicated by the overall written sample.
+Note that discrete linguistic components are viewed from a communicative perspective and are thus considered in terms of how they contribute to the overall message communicated in the written sample.

 Tests are double-rated and an official ACTFL WPT certificate is issued to the candidate.
-The certificate includes the rating and the description of the rating.
+The certificate includes the rating and the description of the rating and the description of language ability associated with the rating.

 Familiarization

-Prior to taking ACTFL’s Writing Proficiency Test (WPT), we suggest the following:
+Prior to taking ACTFL’s Writing Proficiency Test (WPT), takers are encouraged to do the following:

 Reliability and Validity

 The ACTFL WPT is a valid and reliable assessment of writing proficiency (e.g. Surface & Dierdorff, 2004; Tschirner & Barenfenger, 2011).
 ACTFL assessments also undergo regular external reviews as part of the ACE CREDIT review process.
-A bibliography of ACTFL’s ACE Review studies can be found here.
+Review the bibliography of ACTFL’s ACE Review studies.